 While symptoms will vary per person, they will typically display the following throughout their time using:

 Smoking becomes a way to cope with stress.
 It used to be that you could see people smoking everywhere.
 Smoking would regularly be a part of any TV show, movie, or seen in offices of the government.
 Little by little, it has become almost taboo in society, even though it is still entirely legal.
 This is because we have learned how addictive and cancerous smoking is.
 Nicotine, the primary addictive ingredient in cigarettes and cigars, is one of the more cancerous substances on the planet.
-Nicotine addiction is a real problem, and it can, and should, be treated.
+Nicotine addiction is a real problem, and it can be treated with counselling.

 - They may smoke more than they want to